JuliaStaging/GeneralizedGenerated.jl/capabilities.md

 Generated functions are good, but its use didn't proliferate much, which is partially affected by the restrictions of generated functions.

-The restrictions lie in 2 aspects, compiler overhead and effectiveness restriction due to implementation.
+The restrictions lie in 2 aspects, compiler overhead and expressiveness restriction due to implementation.

 ### Compiler Overhead